marylynntom/BlurpleIsAColor/README.md

 # Blurple Is A Color

-Fun website development project for introductory course
+Simple website development project for introductory course at CCSF

-* Free-choice topic: the color blurple (a mix of blue and purple hues)
-* Attempted responsive web design
+Free-choice topic: the color blurple (a mix of blue and purple hues Attempt at responsive web design